graphql-faas/continuous-api-management/docs/doc2.1.md

     </tr>
 </table>

-Enforcement and incentivization
+强制和激励
-In collaborative governance most of the decisions are completely decentralized, with the exception of an API’s inception and its measurement.
+> In collaborative governance most of the decisions are completely decentralized, with the exception of an API’s inception and its measurement.
 This creates a “results-oriented” view of APIs in the system.
 It follows that enforcement is entirely results-oriented—if the API doesn’t achieve the expected result it is retired and the team may be disbanded.
 Although design, implementation, and deployment decisions are decentralized, those decisions are typically influenced through incentivization.
 For example, if a team’s decisions produce favorable results and those decisions are shared with the organization, they can be financially rewarded.
 The combination of a reward and transparency can influence the decisions of other teams in the organization.

 Because most of the work is decentralized, collaboration between teams will need to be encouraged.
 That means that collaboration should be incentivized (or enforced) at the system level.

-Talent distribution
+人才分配
-A collaborative governance pattern is talent-intensive.
+> A collaborative governance pattern is talent-intensive.
 This level of decentralization requires a suitable level of talent distributed amongst the teams.
 It doesn’t mean that every single worker has to be a star employee, but it does mean that each team needs enough talent to produce safe, high-quality decisions consistently.

-Costs and benefits
+成本和收益
-Highly skilled decentralized teams can produce innovative APIs of high quality.
+> Highly skilled decentralized teams can produce innovative APIs of high quality.
 The main costs to achieving this are in talent and support for collaboration.
 As the scale of work increases, so too will these costs.

-Impact measurements
+影响指标
-API product metrics
+- API产品指标
-API team metrics
+- API团队指标
-Usability metrics
+- 可用性指标

-Summary
+## 概述

 In this chapter we gave you our definition of governance: managing decision making and decision implementation.
 From that definition, we took a closer look at what it means to make a decision and what it means to govern a decision.
 You learned that API decisions can be small (“What should my next line of code be?”) or big (“Which supplier should we partner with?”) and can range massively in scope.
 Most importantly, you learned that the system you are trying to govern is a complex adaptive system, which means it’s difficult to predict the results of any decision management strategy you apply.

 Next, we took a closer look at decision distribution and compared centralization and decentralization.
 To help you understand the differences, we compared them in terms of the scope of optimization and scale of operation.
 Then we discussed how you can break decisions down into their essential elements of inception, choice generation, selection, authorization, implementation, and challenge.
 By putting all of these concepts together, along with some enforcement and incentivization, you can build an effective API governance system.